cristobalcl/cristobalcl.github.io.old/content/about.md

 I switch to **C** and **assembler** and build some interesting *graphic engines* for 2D and 3D.
 Also I began using **Emacs**, what made me discover *free software* and **Linux**.
 Little after I started university and my productivity dropped.
 I kept learning about **C++**, **Python** and Linux by myself, outside the classroom.
 It was not all time wasted in the University: for my bachelor tesis I worked in *computer vision* with video, and I developed **cvBlob**, my first free software project.
 And I use **Vim** since then.

-After, I got a job working with what I like most: Linux, C++, Python, **Bash**,... all in the server-side trenches.
+After that I got a job working with what I like most: Linux, C++, Python, **Bash**,... all in the server-side trenches.

 Nowadays I'm passionated about web servers, scripting, cloud computing,... and much more.